Skip to main content

 Areas of Interest

-As director of the Carolina Center for Health Informatics, Dr. Waller partners with the N.C.
+As Director of the Carolina Center for Health Informatics, Dr. Waller partners with the N.C.
 Division of Public Health to use near real-time data from emergency department visits and EMS responses to conduct syndromic surveillance for public health threats, including natural and human disasters, infectious and chronic disease, and injury and violence.
-As core faculty in the Injury Prevention Research Center, Dr. Waller addresses the opioid overdose epidemic in N.C. as well as broader injury and violence surveillance and research efforts.
+As core faculty in the Injury Prevention Research Center, Dr. Waller addresses the opioid overdose epidemic in N.C., firearm injury, suicide and self-harm, and motor vehicle crash injury, as well as broader injury and violence surveillance and research efforts.
 She has collaborated on projects addressing child maltreatment, traumatic brain injury and intimate partner violence.
-She also works with the N.C.
-Governor’s Highway Safety Program on an ongoing effort to link motor vehicle crash data with health outcomes.
+She also collaborates with researchers in the UNC Highway Safety Research Center.

 Dr. Waller has a strong interest in the use of secondary data to address emerging health issues.
 She works with public health practitioners at the state and local levels to identify health threats, develop and implement surveillance case definitions, and create and disseminate reports.
 Dr. Waller also works with prevention and intervention programs, identifying and procuring data to use for planning and evaluation efforts.